microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/csharp.md

 ### StyleCop analyzer

 The StyleCop analyzer is a nuget package (StyleCop.Analyzers) that can be installed in any of your projects.
-It's mainly around code style rules and makes sure the team is following the same rules without having subjective discussions around braces and spaces.
+It's mainly around code style rules and makes sure the team is following the same rules without having subjective discussions about braces and spaces.
 Detailed information can be found here: [StyleCop Analyzers for the .NET Compiler Platform](https://github.com/DotNetAnalyzers/StyleCopAnalyzers).

 The minimum rules set teams should adopt is the [Managed Recommended Rules](https://msdn.microsoft.com/en-us/library/dd264893.aspx) rule set.